 If you lease or rent property, for the most part, any injuries inside your home (like tripping over a child’s toy) are your responsibility to remedy.
 However, your landlord is responsible for your injuries if you were injured because they failed to properly fix something that was their responsibility.
 The most common of these injuries come from:

-Learn more on How to Prevent Accidents at Home.
+Learn more about: How to Prevent Accidents at Home.

 How Do I Sue My Landlord if Injured on Their Property?